stangreg/Ignitron/README.md

 | Reverb     | Plate Short        | bias.reverb       | Level                   | Damping                 | Dwell               | Time           | Low Cut      | High Cut    | Selects Reverb Type | 0.6                           |
 | Reverb     | Plate Rich         | bias.reverb       | Level                   | Damping                 | Dwell               | Time           | Low Cut      | High Cut    | Selects Reverb Type | 0.7                           |
 | Reverb     | Plate Long         | bias.reverb       | Level                   | Damping                 | Dwell               | Time           | Low Cut      | High Cut    | Selects Reverb Type | 0.8                           |

+## OTA Updates
+When in AMP mode, the firmware can be updated Over-the-air by using a web interface.
+In order to enable this, you need to rename the file `Credentials.h.template` to `Credentials.h` and enter your WiFi SSID and password before compiling the code.
+Once installed manually for the first time, subsequent firmware versions  can be uploaded by opening a web browser and connecting to http://Ignitron.local and uploading the compiled *Ignitron.bin* file.
+The Ignitron should restart automatically after the upgrade finished successfully.